BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - up to date,
 - out of date,
 - failed by the invariant,
-- failed due to the ancestors.
+- failed due to the ancestors,
+- deleted (if the DAG node removal relies on *the lazy removal* discussed before in this section for the VectorTree).

 The 1st two are obvious where the 1st one is the only positive state for a DAG node.
 The 3rd one simulates the invariant of the types.